 Potatoes in the life of the believer

 Take a walk after a starchy meal

-Jean walking fastTake a short walk after starchy meal.
+Jean walking fastTake a short walk after starchy meals

 Always after a starchy meal, take a short walk.
-Much of that potato is turned into glycogen for the muscles instead of glucose to be stored in the adipose.
+Much of that potato is turned into glycogen for the muscles instead of glucose that would be stored in the adipose.

 In short potatoes are good food but there are important rules to be followed.
 Nothing is simple when it comes to godly eating; and the Devil certainly has a way of twisting it for the downfall of many.

 God bless and have a good day as you ruminate on these matters; may that which is from Him stick.
-Tomorrow we look at mealies.
+Tomorrow we look at mealies; corn on the cob.

+Potatoes in the life of the believer